metatensor/metatensor/docs/src/get-started/concepts.rst

 - **symmetry markers**: Another use case for metatensor is to store and manipulate equivariant data, i.e. data that transforms in a known, specific way when the corresponding atomic structure is transformed.
-This is typically used to represent the symmetry property of some data with respect to rotations, by decomposing the properties of interest on a basis of spherical harmonics.
+This is typically used to represent the symmetry of some data with respect to rotations, by decomposing the properties of interest on a basis of spherical harmonics.
 When handling this kind of data, it is convenient to store and manipulate the data corresponding to different spherical harmonics (or generally different irreducible representations of the symmetry group) separately.
 This is the case of the ``spherical_harmonics_l`` key dimension produced by `rascaline`_: different blocks will contain the :math:`\ell = 1` and :math:`\ell = 2` parts of an equivariant representation.

 .. _rascaline: https://github.com/Luthaf/rascaline/